Stop loss insurance, sometimes called re-insurance, is a product designed to protect employers and self-funded health plans from catastrophic loss.

 Specific stop loss provides catastrophic protection to a self-funded plan.
-Only medical benefits or prescription drug claims may be covered.
+Only medical benefits, prescription drug claims and sometimes vision may be covered.
 The employer chooses the specific stop loss deductible, which is the amount he or she is responsible for, per individual employee or dependent claim in the policy year.

 More risk is often taken in the form of a higher specific stop loss deductible proportionate to the size of the group and the health plan budget.

 For example, an employer with 500 employees may select a specific deductible ranging from $75,000-$125,000 per claim.
 A group of 300 employees may decide on a specific deductible of $50,000 per claim.